katychung/Homepage/_projects/retail.markdown

 <div class="full-width-section" style="background-color: #EDEFF2; padding: 4rem 0;">
   <div class="container">
     <h3 class="page-label mb-3">Approach</h3>
+    <p>Flow Solutions was pivoting from hardware revenue to SaaS platform revenue, but client onboarding was still built for a hardware-first world.
+Long lead times, manual processes at every stage, and no clear end-to-end owner made it impossible to scale.</p>
     <p>I interviewed sales, operations, engineering, and leadership to map the actual onboarding process—not the ideal one.</p>
     <ol>
       <li>Mapped a rough understanding of the client journey from pre-contract through go-live</li>